lgibbons12/West-Nile-Virus-Data-Science/README.md

 # Machine Learning

 The fourth project I worked on was a foray into machine learning where I took the welded dataframe from the second project and ran many machine learning models on it.
-The code for those models is located in the model_performance folder.
+The code for those models is located in the machine_learning folder.

 # Final US Combinations